Migrations

 Test migration

-command npm run migration:pending
+npm run migration:pending

 ./.github/workflows/migrations.yml